Canon 6D Mark II vs G1X Mark II

 |Canon 5D Mark III||Y||mono||mono||Y||Y||mini||2.0||-||-||-|

 |Canon 5D Mark II||Y||mono||mono||Y||-||mini||2.0||-||-||-|

 It is notable that the 6D Mark II has a microphone port, which is missing on the G1X Mark II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 6D Mark II and the G1X Mark II are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the 6D Mark II followed on from the Canon 6D.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.